ericnjuki/devclave/_posts/2019-02-6-linux-dump-part-1.md

 cat .ssh/public_key.pub | ssh user@host 'cat >> .ssh/authorized_keys'

 # 4 set permissions on host .ssh folder and authorized_keys file
+# this is important, otherwise ssh will always require a password
+# from SO: "~, ~/.ssh and ~/.ssh/authorized_keys must be writable only by you (700 - 755)
+# "your ~/.ssh/authorized_keys must be readable (at least 400) but writeable (600)
+# if you'll need to add more keys to it
 ssh user@host "chmod 700 .ssh; chmod 640 .ssh/authorized_keys"

 # 2.5 OR, after generating the key in step 2, just do this which will do step 3 and 4 for you